prashumin2/HealthScanAPI/README.md

 1. Migrated to .net48 based on Srikanth instructions.
 2. Created a sampleJson file which may be changed in future.
 For now, code done assuming this as the input.
 3. Created Common SP Call Method which can be reused in every function.
 4. Created Dummy Model based on SampleJSON.
-If Confirmed input coming in Using this Model will be a better approach than using JObject as parameter both from performance as well as cleanliness perspective.
+If input coming in is confirmed, Using this Model will be a better approach than using JObject as parameter both from performance as well as cleanliness perspective.
 5. 6 methods based on input Json.
 Parameters to be changed in future, after understanding.
 5 are fairly clear. need clarification on last one.
 6. Sample ConnectionString added in web.config.